Oneflow-Inc/libai/docs/source/tutorials/get_started/Model_Zoo.md

 </table>

 **Additions:**
-&#10004; means you can train this model under specific parallelism techniques or combine two or three of them with &#10004; for 2D or 3D paralleism training.
+&#10004; means you can train this model under specific parallelism techniques or combine two or three of them with &#10004; for 2D or 3D parallelism training.

 ## Baselines
 Here is the collection of baselines trained with LiBai.
 Due to our resource constraints, we will gradually release the training results in the future.